nf-core/datasync/README.md

 ## Introduction

+[WIP] WORK IN PROGRESS AND NOT YET STABLE - DO NOT USE FOR PRODUCTIVE SETTINGS YET

 **nf-core/datasync** is a system operation pipeline that provides several workflows for handling system operation / automation tasks that are commonly helpful for various tasks in large data processing / analysis facilities.
 This includes:

 - Data Synchronization & Checksum generation